gitbitex/gitbitex-new/README.md

 Probably not.
 Some customers I know use this project in production, but they all have professional technicians.
 If you want to use it in production, you need professional technicians to help you.
 Like me .
 (**If you want to build an exchange, you can hire me.
-I'm looking for a part-time job remotely because I lost a lot of money on the damn digital currency.**)
+I'm looking for a part-time job remotely because I lost a lot of money on the damn digital currency.😂**)
 ### How can I monitor the performance of the matching engine
 Some prometheus metrics for measuring performance have been built into the project.
 You can visit http://127.0.0.1:7002/actuator/prometheus see.You can use Prometheus and grafana to monitor.